 Becky recalls Dr. Zelinsky explaining to her that lack of coordination between Elijah’s visual and auditory sensory systems caused him to be overwhelmed by his environment, to constantly operate at an abnormally high stress level.
-“That’s why any increase in this stress would push him over the edge, resulting in a meltdown.”
+“That’s why any increase in this stress would push him over the edge.”

 Like other parents of children with developmental and learning challenges, Becky and her husband first turned to the standard health care system for assistance with Elijah.
 “It took nine months just to get an appointment because there are so few specialists in this field.
 I felt I had to research everything on my own,” Becky says.

 And research is exactly what she did, enrolling Elijah in a variety of different developmental programs – occupational therapy, speech therapy, even therapeutic horseback riding classes.
 However, it was Suzi Marks, owner of Mindful Movement in Highland Park, Ill., who recommended Elijah be seen by the team at the Mind-Eye Institute.
 Suzi practices the Anat Baniel Method of NeuroMovement,

 Becky took her advice and now says the results of the Institute’s work have far exceeded her expectations.